House of the Dragon: Targaryen family tree explained for new Game of Thrones show

 The Velaryon House is an ancient and powerful one which dates back to Old Valyria – where the Targaryens came from.
 But, instead of dragons, this family became masters of the tides.

 At the time of House of the Dragon, Corlys Velaryon commands the mightiest fleet in Westeros, and is a formidable opponent.
-Rhaenys Targaryen and Corlys Velaryon have two children together, Laena Velaryon and Laenor Velaryon.
+Rhaenys Targaryen and Corlys Velaryon have two children together, Laena Velaryon (Savannah Steyn) and Laenor Velaryon (John Macmillan).

+Laena rides the largest and most powerful dragon, the legendary Vhagar, while Laenor rides Seasmoke.

 So, there you have it.
 It does get more complicated than that – but these are the core characters, their relations and their motivations as we embark on House of the Dragon.

-How do House of the Dragon characters relate to Daenerys and the Mad King in Game of Thrones?
+Daenerys Targaryen from Game of Thrones is a distant descendent of Rhaenyra Targaryen, who she has been compared to in the lead up to House of the Dragon.

-As House of the Dragon takes place centuries before Game of Thrones, there are more than a dozen rulers between King Viserys I and Aerys II, who is known as the Mad King.
+As the new show takes place two centuries before Game of Thrones, there are more than a dozen Targaryen rulers between King Viserys I and Aerys II, Daenerys’ father (AKA the Mad King).

+The Targaryen family tree gets a bit complicated due to the incestuous practice of marrying sister and brother, but Rhaenyra is something like Daenerys’ great, great, great, great, great, great, great grandmother.

-Daenerys (Emilia Clarke) is the Mad King’s daughter with his sister-wife Rhaella (yes, that is the tradition).
+Daenerys (Emilia Clarke) is the Mad King’s daughter with his sister-wife Rhaella.
 She is the youngest of their three children, after Rhaegar – Jon Snow’s father – and Viserys.

-Rhaegar is killed by Robert Baratheon before the events of Game of Thrones and Viserys is killed in Season 1 of Game of Thrones by Khal Drogo.

 House of the Dragon will be available to watch in the UK on Sky and NOWTV from August 22